 MVS 2860 Understanding Terrorism in the 21st Century: 3 semester hours

 Same as POL SCI 2860.
 This course seeks to provide insight into the use of terrorism, as a means to achieve a political end, in our current globalized environment.
 It will review various facets of terrorism including societal disturbances that allow terrorist organizations to flourish, various types of domestic and international non-state actors that use terrorism, terrorism as the next generation of warfare, and the global response to the threat of terrorism.
 Students will exit the course with a more complete understanding of the multi-faceted threat terrorism poses to our increasingly globalized society.

 MVS 3100 Current Issues in Military and Veterans Studies: 1-4 semester hours

 Selected topics in military or veterans affairs with emphasis on current issues and trends.
 May be repeated as long as the topic is different for a maximum of 6 credit hours.

-MVS 3300 Veterans Public Policy and Advocacy: 3 semester hours
+MVS 3300 Veteran Social Policy: 3 semester hours

 MVS 3500 Internship in Veterans Studies: 1-3 semester hours

 Prerequisites: Junior Standing and consent of the department chair.
 Independent study involving regular on-site work with an appropriate public or private agency serving the veteran community.
 A written report reflecting on the experience is required.
 Course may be repeated for a maximum of 6 credit hours.

 MVS 4100 Veterans Studies Capstone Seminar: 3 semester hours